allegheny-college-ls-591-fall-2024/course-materials/Week6-MathematicalOperations/slides/intro.md

 - review definition and examples of operators
 - review the use of operators combined with variable assignment
 - review comparisons
-- explore numeric bases (time permitting)
+- explore logs and numeric bases (time permitting)
 - play Jeopardy!

 Intro | [next-->](./variables.md)